Mikel Landa: Bahrain–McLaren (2020–2023)

 In his opening race of the 2020 season, Landa finished third overall at February's Vuelta a Andalucía, prior to the COVID-19 pandemic-enforced stoppage of racing.
 After finishing second overall at the Vuelta a Burgos, Landa was 's team leader at the Tour de France.
 Having entered the top ten overall following stage 9, Landa moved up the general classification in the final week of the race.
 Attacking late on mountain stages and being assisted in the mountains by Damiano Caruso he eventually finished fourth-place finish.

 Landa started his 2021 season – with the renamed – with a trio of Italian races, including Tirreno–Adriatico, where he finished third overall.
 He again finished in the top ten overall at the Tour of the Basque Country, ahead of the Giro d'Italia.
 On stage 5, Landa was involved in a crash within the final 5 km.
 Another rider hit a race marshall at a traffic island and caused the incident which forced him to abandon the race after being diagnosed with fractures to his left clavicle and multiple ribs.

 He started off 2022 showing good form, taking the final podium spot in Tirreno–Adriatico.

 He entered the 2022 Giro d'Italia with intentions of a high place in the general classification.
 Midway through the second week he had the requisite first week luck and was in a top 10 position within +0:30 of the lead, fighting with Carapaz, Almeida, Hindley and Nibali for the win.
 On stage 17 Landa launched the final attack of the stage among the GC riders.
 Almeida and Nibali were both dropped by over a minute as Landa lost a few seconds to Hindley and Carapaz at the end of the stage.
 On stage 20 the race was decided on the final high mountain, the Passo Fedaia.
 Landa was able to gain about thirty seconds over Carapaz but Hindley dropped them both and essentially won the Giro.
 Going into the final ITT Landa's place on the podium was secured as the 4th place rider, Nibali, was more than +5:00 behind him.

+Soudal QuickStep

+In August 2023, Landa signed with Soudal–QuickStep beginning in 2024.
+Soudal signed him to boost Remco Evenepoel’s bid in the Tour de France.
+Landa rode in the 2024 Tour de France, where he finished fifth overall.

+Landa rode in the 2025 Giro d’Italia, but a bad crash led to a broken vertebrae, causing him to abandon the race and spend months recovering.